SharePoint/sp-dev-docs/docs/schema/maptoicon-element-view.md

 image files can be included in the <span class="code">\\TEMPLATES\\1033</span> directory.
 After such a modification, Microsoft Internet Information Services (IIS) needs to be restarted.
-Subsequently, any new Web sites based on Microsoft SharePoint Foundation will support the new file types and display the correct icons.
+Subsequently, any new websites based on Microsoft SharePoint Foundation will support the new file types and display the correct icons.
 The number of icons and **ProgIDs** that can be supported is limited only by system resources (memory and disk